 Harry Winston

 Fashion isn’t something that should provoke fear or worry.
-It’s something that should be fun – and it often can be, once we get over worrying about the reactions of those around us.
+Instead, it should be fun – and it often can be, once we get over worrying about the reactions of those around us.

-Injecting some colour into your wardrobe might require you to step outside of your comfort zone and go beyond the realms of what feels safe and normal, but you can unlock a whole new world once you do.
-For many people, experimenting with fashion can become a hobby, a powerful form of self-expression, and a confidence booster.
+Injecting some colour into your wardrobe might require you to step outside of your comfort zone and go beyond what feels safe and normal, but you can unlock a whole new world once you do.
+For many, experimenting with fashion can become a hobby, a powerful form of self-expression, and a confidence booster.

 If you’re feeling unsure about switching up your look, it’s important to trust your instincts, stay true to yourself, and be ready to laugh things off if you make a fashion faux pas.
-And, try to remember that the most attractive thing that you can wear is confidence.
+And try to remember that the most attractive thing you can wear is confidence.

 Final thoughts...

-We hope that you enjoyed these 10 tips for dressing with colour and confidence.
+We hope you enjoyed these 10 tips for dressing with colour and confidence.

-If you’d like to see more content like this, why not head over to the fashion and beauty section of our website?
-Here, you’ll find articles like; How to dress for your personality type and 9 tips for creating a timeless and sustainable capsule wardrobe.
+If you’d like to see more content like this, why not head over to our fashion and beauty section?
+Here, you’ll find articles like: How to dress for your personality type and 9 tips for creating a timeless and sustainable capsule wardrobe.